-- Controlled eating patterns anorexia, bulimia, over-eating. - Indulging in risky behaviour/risky sexual behaviour, destructive use of drugs or alcohol. - An unhealthy lifestyle. - Getting into fights.
+- Controlled eating patterns anorexia, bulimia, over-eating.

+- Indulging in risky behaviour/risky sexual behaviour, destructive use of drugs or alcohol.

+- An unhealthy lifestyle.

+- Getting into fights.

+- Multiple piercing or tattooing.

 Warning signs

 Self-harm may present as visible or invisible signs.
 The latter can include ingested materials or cuts/bruises under the clothing.